 Include Real-Life Experiences

-Integrate real-life experiences alongside structured activities.
-Activities like gardening, cooking, and nature walks provide rich sensory input.
-These experiences can result in a 35% boost in environmental awareness and sensory engagement.
+Bring together real-life experiences and planned activities.
+Things like gardening, cooking, and nature walks offer great sensory input.
+These activities can lead to a 35% increase in awareness of the environment and sensory engagement.

 Document Progress